Scanbot SDK has been acquired by Apryse! Learn more

 jsQR takes raw image data and locates, extracts, and parses any QR code found in the image.

-As a standalone QR code decoding library, it does not include built-in support for accessing the device camera or managing camera streams.
+As a standalone QR code decoding library, it has no built-in support for accessing the device camera or managing camera streams.
 Consequently, developers need to use other web APIs to capture a video from the camera and then extract the image data from the video frames.
-However, the jsQR demo and documentation provide examples of how to set up manual camera integration.
+However, the jsQR demo and documentation provide examples of how to set up such a manual camera integration.

 Supported barcodes

 jsQR only supports QR codes.
-On the one hand, this makes it deliver great performance.
+On the one hand, this makes it deliver great performance with a small footprint.
 On the other hand, real-world applications often require scanning several barcode types.

 Limitations